dmbarbour/wikilon/docs/AwelonLang.md

 * evaluate as far as we can go
 * take a snapshot / checkpoint
-* delete all the active gates
+* select, continue breakpoints
 * repeat until no active gates

-The snapshots then become 'frames' for evaluation.
-The frames will have predictable structure determined by the use of gates, which is convenient for rendering them in sequence.
-Conveniently, we can get by with preserving every tenth or hundredth frame (or heuristically, based on empirical compute effort) and deterministically recompute intermediate frames as needed.
-We can also associate trace logs with recorded frames.
-Putting recorded frames and trace logs on a timeline with a slider effectively gives us time-travel debugging.

-I feel this gives Awelon an excellent debugging experience, much better than most languages.

-*Aside:* Deleting all the active gates each frame is a convenient default, but other animation strategies can be useful to focus attention.
-For example, we could always delete the leftmost active gate, or prioritize deletion of gates by name, to better control the animation.
+The resulting animation will be deterministic up to the strategy by which we select breakpoints.
+Different strategies, like 'continue leftmost' vs. 'prioritize xyzzy breakpoints') will result in different animations, different focus of attention, but the same final result.
+Conveniently, deterministic evaluation means we can save a lot of space by recording a tiny fraction of checkpoints into a time-index and recomputing the remainder as needed.

+Trace logs can be associated with each frame to place them on the timeline.

 ## Static Typing